 The Arts Council of New Zealand Toi Aotearoa Act has been passed and will take effect on 1 May 2014.
 It will replace our governance and funding structure (see above) with a single council of 13 members.

-The new Council will be appointed by the Minister for Arts, Culture and Heritage.
+Members of the new Council have been appointed by the Minister for Arts, Culture and Heritage.
 It will be responsible for policy, strategy and funding allocation and replace the previous division of responsibilities between the Arts Council, the Arts Board, Te Waka Toi and the Pacific Arts Committee.

-The new Council will have a minimum of four members with knowledge of Māori Arts, tea o Māori (a Māori world view) and tikanga Māori (Māori protocol and culture).
-These members will be appointed in consultation with the Minister of Māori Affairs.
+The new Council has a minimum of four members with knowledge of Māori Arts, tea o Māori (a Māori world view) and tikanga Māori (Māori protocol and culture).
+These members were appointed in consultation with the Minister of Māori Affairs.

-At least two members will be appointed with knowledge of the arts, and the traditions or cultures, of the Pacific Island peoples of New Zealand, in consultation with the Minister of Pacific Island Affairs.
+Two members have been appointed with knowledge of the arts, and the traditions or cultures, of the Pacific Island peoples of New Zealand, in consultation with the Minister of Pacific Island Affairs.